krolow/cv/cv/cv-vinicius-krolow.md

 ##Objective

-Work as a software engineer/team leader, in web development.
+Work as software enginer in the web development marketing.
+I'm always seeking for performance and well written software architectures.
+One of my main focus is for code with good readability, easy to mantain, decoupled and that is easy to extends.
+Always involved in learn new technologies, programming languages, tools and best pratices.

-I'm always seeking for performance and well structure design architectures for applications, always learning, improving and using new technologies, languages and tools.
-Everything in order to accomplish the needs of customers and projects.
+I'm willing to join one team where mine characteristics can be apply in the work-daily, to always archive the customer needs.

 ##Skills